-- •356 days from receipt of application to ROD DWPA - •240 days from notice of application in FR to final hearings DWPA - •45 days from final hearings for Federal/State Agency and Governor comment DWPA - •90 days from final hearings to ROD-DWPA - •30 day scoping period NEPA - •45 day DEIS comment period (includes public hearings) NEPA - •30+ day FEIS comment period -NEPA/USCG

-• 2 weeks from publication to public hearings - USCG guideline

-•EIS's must be filed with EPA on a Friday - officially publish following Friday - EPA Requirement

-•Takes 4-5 days to get a FR notice published in the FR
+- 356 days from receipt of application to ROD DWPA - 240 days from notice of application in FR to final hearing(s) DWPA - 45 days from final hearing(s) for Federal/State Agency and Governor comment DWPA - 90 days from final hearing(s) to RODDWPA - 30 day scoping period NEPA - 45 day DEIS comment period (includes public meeting(s)) NEPA - 30+ day FEIS comment period -NEPA/USCG - 2 weeks from publication to public meetings(s) USCG guideline - EIS's must be filed with EPA on a Friday officially publish following Friday EPA Requirement - Takes 4-5 days to get a FR notice published in the FR - For the risk assessment, Phase I is completed in 120 days from the kickoff meeting and ends with final acceptance of the Phase I report.
+Phase I needs to be completed prior to publishing the DEIS.
+Phase II is completed in 60 days from the Phase II kickoff meeting and ends with final acceptance of the Phase II report.
+Phase II needs to be completed prior to the ROD.

-30 day comment period is from date of availability of FEIS, generally 14 day notice from NOA to final public hearing